fastfetch-cli/fastfetch-wiki/Support-Status.md

 50) PhysicalMemory: Print system physical memory devices
 51) Player        : Print the music player name that is currently active
 52) PowerAdapter  : Print power adapter name and charging watts
-53) Processes     : Print number of running processes
+53) Processes     : Print number of running processes and threads
 54) PublicIp      : Print your public IP address and related information
 55) Separator     : Print a separator line
 56) Shell         : Print the current shell name and version